Le36/ROS2Mapper/Documentation/definitionofdone.md

 # Definition of Done

 - CI build passing
-- Code coverage at least 75%
+- At least rudimentary robot functionality such as moving
 - Code refactoring done
 - Code passes Cppcheck
 - Code reviewed by at least one peer